nclient/NClient/README.md

 [Path("api")] public interface IMyClient { ... }
 ```
 #### Method attributes
 Each method must have an HTTP attribute that defines the request method.
-There are four types of such attributes: `GetMethodAttribute`, `PostMethodAttribute`, `PutMethodAttribute`, `DeleteMethodAttribute`.
+There are four types of such attributes: `GetMethodAttribute`, `HeadMethodAttribute`, `PostMethodAttribute`, `PutMethodAttribute`, `PatchMethodAttribute`, `DeleteMethodAttribute`, `OptionsMethodAttribute`.
 ```C#
 public interface IMyClient { [GetMethod] Entity[] Get(); }
 ```